This set of Mechanical Behaviour Multiple Choice Questions & Answers (MCQs) focuses on “Toughness”.

 1. The property of a material which enables it to absorb energy and deform plastically without fracture is ______

 Explanation: Toughness is material’s resistance against fracture.
 While stiffness is its resistance to elastic deflection and hardness is resistance to indentation.
-Resilience is the ability of material to absorb energy when it is deformed elastically.
+Resilience is the ability of a material to absorb energy when it is deformed elastically.

 2. What is the SI unit of tensile toughness?